Macomb, Illinois: St. Louis Rams summer camp

 The WIU campus and its Hanson Field Stadium were home to the St. Louis Rams' football summer training camp from 1996 to 2004.
 In 2005, the Rams decided to move summer training to their own facilities in St. Louis, Missouri, ending the nine-year relationship.

+Colts Drum and Bugle Corp Summer Camp

+WIU's Hanson Field was home to the Colts' summer training camp in 2023.
+The nine-time Drum Corps International (DCI) World Class Finalist, from Dubuque, IA are a group of 160 high school- and college-aged musicians, plus 40 staff members and support team members.
+They train, work, and live on the WIU campus for three weeks.
+Members live in the residence halls and practice at Hanson Field.

 Minor league baseball

 Macomb was home to the Macomb Potters, who played as members of the Class D level Illinois-Missouri League in 1909 and 1910.
 The team also hosted two exhibition games against the Chicago Cubs.
 The Potters began play after local fans raised funds to start the team.

 On Friday, June 18, 1909, the Macomb Potters hosted an exhibition game against the defending World Series Champion Chicago Cubs.
 The game was scheduled with the agreement that the Cubs would feature their regular lineup.
 The selected date allowed the Cubs to play in between the Cubs' series with the Brooklyn Superbas.
 The game was advertised as “the greatest day in the baseball history of McDonough County,” in a large advertisement placed in the June 17, 1909 Macomb Daily Journal.
 The teams took infield at 2:30 p.m., with the game starting at 3:00 p.m.
 In front of 2,964 fans, the Cubs beat the Potters 6–0.
 Admission was $1.00 per ticket.
 After the game, each team split the gate money minus expenses and each club received $971.50.

 During the 1910 season, the Macomb Potters and the Chicago Cubs played a second exhibition game in Macomb.
 The 1910 game was won by the Cubs 5–0.